mehulbafnaa/jax-llm-examples/deepseek_r1_jax/README.md

 ### Optimization Decisions

-Deepseek is a unique model in that it (i) uses a unique form of attention, Multi-Head Attention (MLA) and (ii) uses an MoE layer with a large number of small experts.
+Deepseek is a unique model in that it (i) uses a unique form of attention, Multi-head Latent Attention (MLA) and (ii) uses an MoE layer with a large number of small experts.
 This presents some challenges in optimizing the model for TPUs and GPUs to maximize either compute (in training) or memory-bandwidth use in inference.